 When it comes to safeguarding against fraud, waste, and abuse in the workplace, whistleblower hotlines play a critical role.
 A hotline provides employees with a confidential way to report suspected wrongdoing and can be an essential part of an organization's compliance program.
 When used effectively, whistleblower hotlines can be an invaluable asset for organizations.
 Here's

 Sometimes employees have to (or decide to) miss work.
-When that happens, the natural and responsible thing for them to do is notify their employer.
+When that happens, the natural and responsible thing to do is to notify their employer.
 But the who, what, when, and why of that notification aren’t always well defined, leading to problems.

 Source: Page Up One-off employee absences in the workplace are inevitable and aren’t necessarily a problem.
 However, when employees fail to keep to your organization's work schedule, you need to address this.
 That’s where an employee attendance policy comes into play.
 A detailed and well-researched employee attendance document keeps your business running smoothly.
 It helps

 Employee attendance issues are not going away.
 Businesses often cite employee absenteeism as one of their most significant challenges.

 If you don’t have many employees, handling absences is likely pretty straightforward.
 It’s an inconvenience, to be sure, and excessive absenteeism can have a staggering cost, but the administrative side of managing call-offs is simple in that you only have to keep track of who, what, and when.